dinnovos/agent-base-project/README.md

 alembic upgrade head
 ```

+### LangGraph agent errors

+**"OpenAI API key not found"**
+- Ensure `OPENAI_API_KEY` is set in your `.env` file
+- Verify the key is valid and has credits available

+**"Checkpointer not initialized"**
+- Make sure the PostgreSQL database is running
+- Check the `DB_URI` in `src/db/checkpoint.py` is correct
+- Verify the database is accessible

+**"langgraph dev" command not found**
+- Install LangGraph CLI: `pip install langgraph-cli`
+- Ensure you're in the virtual environment

+**Agent not responding or timing out**
+- Check your OpenAI API key has sufficient credits
+- Verify internet connection for API calls
+- Check LangSmith dashboard for error traces (if enabled)

 ## Project Status

 This is a **production-ready template** that includes:
 - ✅ JWT authentication with secure password hashing
+- ✅ LangGraph AI agents with state persistence
+- ✅ Streaming and non-streaming chatbot endpoints
+- ✅ PostgreSQL checkpointing for conversation history
+- ✅ LangSmith integration for tracing and monitoring
 - ✅ Modular architecture following best practices
 - ✅ Complete test suite with 85%+ coverage
 - ✅ Database migrations with Alembic